Every morning I wake up thinking, “Today will be a better day”

 Hope For The Future

-Some days I dare to dream and think about what life would be like with healed legs.
+Some days I dare to dream and think about what life would be like with healed legs and a healthy bones.
 I dream of my Bone Disease, Rheumatoid Arthritis, Gastroparesis and all their friends being under control or a distant memory.

 I wriggle a little to try and get comfortable and reality hits.